arfai1213/AWS-SOA-C02/README.md

 - Edge Location - location where content will be cached
 - Origin - the origin of all the files that the CDN will distribute
 - Distribution - the name given the CDN which consists of a collection of Edge Locations
 - Web Distribution - used for websites
 - RTMP - used for Media Streaming

+- reports to help to know its activities (CloudFront popular objects report), gives the list of the most popular objects and statistics

 ### Error Messages
 - 400 - Bad request